ksator/junos-verifications-automation-with-jsnapy/README.md

 ## Configure your junos devices :
 The 3 devices are configured with BGP.
-In order to configure your junos devices, you can use, as example, the following method with Ansible.
+In order to configure your junos devices, you can use, for example, the following method with Ansible.

 ### Requirements on your server/laptop:
 - [Install the PyEZ dependencies] (https://www.juniper.net/techpubs/en_US/junos-pyez1.0/topics/task/installation/junos-pyez-server-installing.html)